-Canada’s Ambassador in Rome is accredited to Albania, while an Honorary Consulate in Tirana assists Canadian interests in Albania.
+Canada’s Ambassador in Rome is accredited to Albania, while a Consulate in Tirana, headed by an Honorary Consul, assists Canadian interests in Albania.
 Immigration and visa applications by Albanians are processed by the Citizenship and Immigration Canada office in the Canadian Embassy in Rome, whose staff members visit Albania periodically to interview candidates.

-Since 2005, Albania has participated in the Canadian Military Training Assistance Program (MTAP), whose purpose is to provide language training for Albanian military officers in Canada.
-The programme (now called the Military Training and Cooperation Program, or MTCP) now provides 6 training vacancies annually for Albanian officers.
+Between 2004 and 2014, Albania participated in the Canadian Military Training Assistance Program (MTAP), whose purpose was to provide language training for Albanian military officers in Canada.
 Canada also provides assistance to Albania in an anti-personnel mine destruction program and has contributed expertise, training and $500,000 to help the Albanian military destroy some 10,000 tonnes of small arms and light-weapons ammunition.

-To help protect and encourage two-way investment, the governments of Canada and Albania are currently negotiating a Foreign Investment Promotion and Protection Agreement (FIPA).
+To help protect and encourage two-way investment, the governments of Canada and Albania are currently finalizing a Foreign Investment Promotion and Protection Agreement (FIPA).

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .